GET MY FREE E-BOOK HERE

 How many vacant homes are there in the United States?

-The U.S. Census Bureau reported that roughly 10.3% of all housing units were vacant in the first quarter of 2026, which works out to well over 14 million properties nationwide.
-Year-round vacant units alone make up about 8% of total housing stock.
+The U.S. Census Bureau consistently reports that roughly one in ten housing units sits vacant, which works out to well over 14 million properties nationwide.
+Year-round vacant units alone make up a large share of that.
 Even capturing a tiny fraction of the vacant homes in your own farm area is enough to build a full listing pipeline.

 What do I say to the owner of a vacant property?